 CURRENT APPROXIMATE TURNAROUND TIMES

-12″ standard weight – orders placed business week of March 10, 2014 will probably be on press sometime around the last week of April or first week of May depending upon qty and color(s).*
+12″ standard weight – orders placed business week of April 21, 2014 will probably be on press sometime around early/June depending upon qty and color(s).*

 * These approximate ship dates (which can fluctuate) are assuming GGR is handling lacquers, plating, and label printing — regardless of whether it is a first pressing order or a re-pressing order (see notes about this on our FAQ page).
 Turnaround can vary if you are supplying any of these parts.
 Also assumes you will provide necessary approvals within 2 business days of receipt of test cuts, test pressings, and/or art proofs.
 Actual ship dates can vary dramatically depending upon the amount of assembly work involved on a given project in comparison with other jobs in assembly at the same time – figure 2 to 10 business days, but feel free to contact us for more specific estimates.
 If you are trying to plan a specific release date and/or event, please discuss with us before committing to any date, in spite of any other information posted on this page.